Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void setPushIdentifier(final String pushIdentifier);
 ```

-o *pushIdentifier* is a String that contains the device token for push notifications.
+*pushIdentifier*  is a string that contains the device token for push notifications.

 #### **Example**